taborcamyut/MadSnake/README.md

 3. Type ```bash pip install customtkinter``` and then press Enter to install ctkinter

-4. Click on `madsnake.py` here in GitHub
+4. Click on the `madsnake.py` file here in GitHub

 5. Click the download button (in the top right currently)